rvss-australia/RVSS/Robotic_Vision/README.md

 # Robotic Vision (A) stream (Peter Corke)

+There are three lectures in this stream.
+The first (A1), is a general maths-free introduction to the topic of robotic vision.

-This set of two lectures will introduce you to important foundational concepts in computer vision.
+The next two lectures (A2, A3) will introduce you to important foundational concepts in computer vision.
 These are "classical" topics but nevertheless topics that we strongly believe are important to understand, even in the modern deep-learning era.

-There are four sets of learning resources for each topic that I cover, described in more detail below.
+There are four sets of learning resources for both A2 and A3, and these are described in more detail below.

-I teach general principles but to put the ideas into practice we need to write code.
+I teach general principles but to put the ideas into practice I think it's really useful to write code.
 There are myriad choices of language and library/package/toolbox to choose from.
-In the past I've done a lot in MATLAB but now I'm working with Python, and Python is what we will use for the summer school.
+In the past I've done a lot in MATLAB but now I'm working with Python, and Python is what we will we will be using.

-Peter
+Peter,
 January 2025

 ## Lectures

-* Lecture A1 Introduction to Robotic Vision (7:30pm Monday, 30 minutes)
+* Lecture A1: Introduction to Robotic Vision (7:30pm Monday, 30 minutes)
-* Lecture A2  Cameras and Image Formation (8:30am Tuesday, 60 minutes)
+* Lecture A2:  Cameras and Image Formation (8:30am Tuesday, 60 minutes)
-* Lecture A3 Image Processing (9:45am Tuesday, 60 minutes)
+* Lecture A3: Image Processing (9:45am Tuesday, 60 minutes)
 * optional Tutorial session (4:00pm Tuesday, 90 minutes), chat about concepts from lectures, work through notebook examples

-The PDFs of my lecture slides are provided in advance.
+The PDFs of lectures A2 and A3 are provided in advance.
 Feel free to load them into your tablet to annotate as we go along.

 ## Book